OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-10.md

 ## 2 Samuel 10:4

-So Hanun took David’s servants and shaved off half of their beards,
+So Hanun seized David’s servants, shaved off half of their beards,
-and cut off their garments in the middle as far as their hips, and sent them away.
+cut their garments at the waist, and sent them away.

 ## 2 Samuel 10:5